Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 - `dico`: This folder contains the 3 normalizing dictionnaries
 - `features`: This folder contains the pickled files of the models for both the train and test set

-In the Final folder you can find :
+In the baseline folder you can find :

 - `files_creation_fasttext.py`: Handles the creation of both fastText_training.txt and fastText_validation.txt files (to feed fastText)
 - `fastText_training.txt`: Contains 90% of the small dataset in the fastText input format